Talk to us

 With the advent of improved technology, artists are experimenting and doing things previously impossible.

-Like this delightful animated video for Emirates, created by industry legends Buck.
+Like this delightful animated video for Emirates, created by industry legend Buck

 They seamlessly blended traditional animation with 3D stop motion models.